Awkor/godot-shaker/README.md

 ## How to use

 1. Add the node to the scene tree.
-2. Select which node will the `Shaker` shake through the `Node Path` variable. # redo
+2. Select which node will the `Shaker` shake through the `Node Path` variable.
 3. Adjust the rest of the exported variables to your heart's desire.
 4. Call the [add_trauma()](https://github.com/Awkor/godot-shaker/blob/master/addons/shaker/source/ShakerNode.gd#L89) function to shake things up.